Cell Block Tango

 "Cell Block Tango" is a song from the 1975 musical Chicago, with music composed by John Kander and lyrics written by Fred Ebb.
+This song starred the 6 women accused of murder.

 Description

 At the Cook County Jail women's annex, six women explain their presence in the jail, all of whom stand accused of killing their significant others.
-"He had it coming" is a refrain throughout the number, as each think their crime was justified.
+"He had it coming" is a refrain throughout the number, as each woman thinks her crime was justified.
 Each murder suspect is identified with a particular word that punctuates the song: "Pop!
 Six!
 Squish!
 Uh-uh!
 Cicero!
 Lipschitz!"